JustinPoon366/dcacalc/README.md

 Makes your life easier by calculating ROI when dollar cost averaging into a top 10 crypto.

-# About Me
+## About Me

 My name is Justin, and i'm on a quest to educate the public on the potential rewards (and risks) of investing in crypto currencies.

 If you found my website useful, please share it!

-If you would like me to make a custom dashboard, please reach out to me at: <junstag366@gmail.com>
+If you would like me to make a custom dashboard for you, please reach out to me at: <junstag366@gmail.com>

+## About The Calc

+Data is pulled from the yfinance library, processed using python, visualised using plotly dash and hosted using heroku.

 <table border=1 cellpadding=10><tr><td>